 The commonly held belief that the internet functions as a kind of connective tissue binding the world together has been under pressure for some time.
-Various national and regional interests have pushed out a wave of rules and structures to limit the spread of ideas within their borders or to protect their interests.
+Various national and regional entities have pushed out a wave of rules and structures to limit the spread of ideas within their borders or to protect their interests.
 Despite international efforts to address this challenge, the pace of the “balkanization” of the internet has accelerated in recent years.

 If you are interested in learning more about the network, please email [email protected].